rapirent/JPEG/readme.md

 # JPEG

-A C-based jpeg baseline encoder & decoder.
+A C-based jpeg baseline encoder & decoder, and is alos NTU course `資訊理論與編碼技巧` HW1.

-NTU ITCT HW1
+You can check more detail on my [github repo](https://github.com/rapirent/JPEG)

 ## Prerequirements

 - use [bitmap library](https://github.com/ArashPartow/bitmap) to access bmp file.
   - this library is written as c++, so we should compile whole project using `g++`

 ## How to use
 - use `makefile` to compile all